cvmfs/cvmfsexec/README.md

 Note that setuid-root programs do not work inside an unprivileged user namepace, so if you use singularity it has to be run unprivileged.

+Cache considerations: by default cvmfsexec starts a cache manager process for all the cvmfs repositories it mounts, which means only one cvmfsexec process can share a cache on a single machine.
+The cvmfs configuration could be set to use a different path for a cache for different invocations (the default is `dist/var/lib/cvmfs`), or it could be set to use cvmfs alien cache mode which doesn't use a cache manager, but the best approach is to start cvmfsexec from a pilot process and run only one pilot per machine.
+If possible the cache should be on local disk, because otherwise the many file accesses can overwhelm a shared filesystem's metadata server.

 ## Better cvmfsexec operation on newer kernels

 A caveat on older kernels (for example RHEL7.7 and older) is that a